-The Coronavirus outbreak has affected our schedule a little so we do have a few projects stacking up (!), so we're thrilled to get started on this boathouse for our client in Alresford.
-Designed to sit on the side of a man-made lake, in front of a wooden bridge for access, there will be plenty of room to shelter a large boat and hang a number of kayaks in the rafters as requested.
+The Coronavirus outbreak has affected our schedule a little so we do have a few projects stacking up (!), so we're thrilled to get this boathouse completed for our client in Alresford.
+Designed to sit on the side of a man-made lake, there's plenty of room for a large boat and space to hang a number of kayaks and paddle boards in the rafters as requested.
 You can see how well our 3D visuals match the finished structure.

 Covid 19 and self-isolating may have confined us to barracks, but it hasn't stopped Oli from tackling jobs on the farm.
 Here he is building a new chicken coop with his new apprentice, Rory (aged 5), on the tools.
 He is itching to get back to the (slightly bigger) projects we have in progress right now and will be back on site as soon as he's given the all clear.